 The regional system is coordinated through a number of committees and task forces comprised of representatives of local governments.
-The system is served by 40 public safety answering points (PSAPs) operated by government agencies across the 11-county bistate region.
+The system is served by 43 public safety answering points (PSAPs), backup PSAPs and training centers operated by government agencies across the 11-county bistate region.